musrex/musrex/README.md

-- 👋 Hi, I’m @musrex
+- 👋 Hi, I’m Leandro Lopez
-- 👀 I’m learning how to program in Python, and eventually want to learn other languages like JavaScript or Rust.
+- 👀 I’m a programmer experienced with Python, XML, HTML, CSS, and a bit of JavaScript.
-- 🌱 I’m currently working through Courera courses and learning on the job as a Survey Programmer.
+- 🌱 Currently pursuing a Masters in Computer Science, with a focus on Software Engineering.
-- 💞️ I’m looking to collaborate on anything Python related!
-I'd also like to learn JavaScript for work purposes (we use jQuery at work) and other programming languages like Rust, C, or Lisp for fun as well as educational purposes.
+- 💞️ I’m looking to build community, get into Open Source projects, and learn new things!
 - 📫 You can reach me via email at leandro.n.lopez@gmail.com

 <!---